Bob McCurdy: Virginia

-McCurdy was native of Deer Park, New York, attended Deer Park High School and graduated in 1970.
+A native of Deer Park, New York, McCurdy attended Deer Park High School and graduated in 1970.
 He enrolled at the University of Virginia on a basketball scholarship, but in 1970–71 college freshmen were ineligible to play varsity basketball, so McCurdy had to play on Virginia's freshman team.
 He led the team in scoring that season, including a season-high 40 points against Maryland's duo of Tom McMillen and Len Elmore.
 McCurdy then played for one varsity season with the Cavaliers, but Bill Gibson, the coach who had recruited him, left the school.
-McCurdy decide to transfer school and chose the University of Richmond.
+McCurdy decided to transfer and chose the University of Richmond.

 Richmond

 Due to NCAA transfer eligibility rules, McCurdy was forced to sit out for one full year before suiting up for Richmond.
 In his junior season in 1973–74, he averaged approximately 24 points per game.
 McCurdy was the Spiders' second leading scorer behind Aron Stewart, who averaged 26.5 points per game, and was named to the All-Southern Conference Second Team.
 The following year, the last of his collegiate career, he increased his scoring average to 32.9 per game and led all of Division I in scoring.
 He scored a total of 855 points that season, and on February 26 (his birthday) he had a career high 53-point outing against Appalachian State.
 Both the single season and game totals are still school records.
 Averaging 22.8 field goal attempts per game, the 6 ft 7 in, 200 lb forward took 35 percent of the team's shots while rarely passing; he was credited with only 11 assists for the season.
-McCurdy was an All-Southern Conference First Team selection, and the Associated Press named him to their All-America Third Team.
+McCurdy was a first-team All-Southern Conference selection, and the Associated Press named him a third-team All-America.
 In just two seasons at Richmond, he scored 1,347 points.

 Kevin Eastman, the starting point guard, was in awe at McCurdy's ability to score.
 Many years later, Eastman was quoted as saying, "Looking back now, it was a remarkable feat.
 [McCurdy] had virtually no quickness.
 He didn't really have dribbling skills.
 He couldn't jump that high.
 He couldn't run real fast.
 He was a prime example of how will and enthusiasm and effort allowed him to rise to another level."
 Jokingly, Eastman added, "He worked harder than anybody else on the team, but he was very focused on one skill, and that was shooting.
 I'm not sure I saw him in a defensive stance all year, and the one or two assists that he got were mistakes."

 NBA

-McCurdy was selected in the eighth round (132nd overall) in the 1975 NBA Draft by the Milwaukee Bucks.
+McCurdy was selected in the eighth round (132nd overall) in the 1975 NBA draft by the Milwaukee Bucks.
 He never played a game in the league, however, and it is speculated that the constant cortisone injections into his foot during his senior year may have scared off teams from giving him a chance.